maicher/maicher.github.io/_posts/2016-08-03-how-to-design-a-solid-database-for-rails-application.md

 ---
 layout: post
 comments: true
-title: 'My approach to a database design process for Rails application'
+title: 'How to design a solid database for Rails application'
 author: Krzysztof Maicher
 date: 2016-08-03 20:00:00
 categories: